Introduction

 ### Why AI Agents Misbehave

 AI agents misbehave because they lack common sense.
-They don't understand the world like we do.
+They don't understand the world as humans do.
 They're statistical models, not sentient beings.
 This lack of understanding can lead to unexpected and often undesirable outcomes.
+Consider an AI that generates text for customer support.
+It doesn’t “know” the context of sensitive issues — it’s simply using patterns in data.
+This limitation is why such systems can produce insensitive responses or amplify harmful stereotypes.

 ### The Consequences of Lax Guardrails